GoogleCloudPlatform/wombat-dressing-room/README.md

 # Wombat Dressing Room

-This is an npm registry proxy designed to reduce the attack surface of npm publish and google packages.
+This is an npm registry proxy designed to reduce the attack surface of npm packages.

 `npm publish`es are made from a single npm account with 2fa enabled.